rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 By using `pub use`, external code can now call the `add_to_waitlist` function using `hosting::add_to_waitlist`.
-If we hadn’t specified `pub use`, the `eat_at_restaurant` function could call `hosting::add_to_waitlist` in its scope but external code couldn’t take advantage of this new path.
+If we hadn’t specified `pub use`, the `eat_at_restaurant` function could call `hosting::add_to_waitlist` in its scope, but external code couldn’t take advantage of this new path.

-Re-exporting is useful when the internal structure of your code is different than the way programmers calling your code would think about the domain.
+Re-exporting is useful when the internal structure of your code is different from how programmers calling your code would think about the domain.
 For example, in this restaurant metaphor, the people running the restaurant think about “front of house” and “back of house.”
 But customers visiting a restaurant probably won’t think about the parts of the restaurant in those terms.
 With